FCOO/jquery-scroll-container/README.md

 ## Description

-Create a container with auto scroll and resize using a reduced version of [simplebar](https://github.com/Grsmto/simplebar) by [Adrien Denat](https://github.com/Grsmto).
+Create a container with auto scroll and resize using [perfect-scrollbar](https://github.com/mdbootstrap/perfect-scrollbar) by [MDBootstrap](https://github.com/mdbootstrap).

+On mobile devices (with touch-events) the browsers own scrollbars are used.
+Detecting touch-events is done using [modernizr](https://modernizr.com/) (see below)

 ## Installation
 ### bower
 `bower install https://github.com/FCOO/jquery-scroll-container.git --save`